Solitaire: Overview

 It will be obvious that the endeavour to arrange, pair, or combine the cards of a whole pack is a difficult task, varying in degree according to the rules of the particular game.
-The player must therefore be prepared for a good many failures, sometimes when he or she has all but reached the goal of success.
+The player must therefore be prepared for a good many failures, sometimes when they have all but reached the goal of success.
 Hence why the name 'patience games' has been given to recreations of this description.